ganeti/ganeti/man/gnt-instance.rst

 The ``disk`` option specifies the parameters for the disks of the instance.
 The numbering of disks starts at zero, and at least one disk needs to be passed.
-For each disk, either the size or the adoption source needs to be given, and optionally the access mode (read-only or the default of read-write).
+For each disk, either the size or the adoption source needs to be given.
 The size is interpreted (when no unit is given) in mebibytes.
 You can also use one of the suffixes *m*, *g* or *t* to specify the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.
-For LVM and DRBD devices, the LVM volume group can also be specified (via the ``vg`` key).
-For DRBD devices, a different VG can be specified for the metadata device using the ``metavg`` key.
-For ExtStorage devices, also the ``provider`` option is mandatory, to specify which ExtStorage provider to use.
+Each disk can also take these parameters (all optional):

+mode
+  The access mode.
+Either ``ro`` (read-only) or the default ``rw`` (read-write).

+name
+   this option specifies a name for the disk, which can be used as a disk identifier.
+An instance can not have two disks with the same name.

+vg
+   The LVM volume group.
+This works only for LVM and DRBD devices.

+metavg
+   This options specifies a different VG for the metadata device.
+This works only for DRBD devices

 When creating ExtStorage disks, also arbitrary parameters can be passed, to the ExtStorage provider.
 Those parameters are passed as additional